BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 With these 2 options, you can create a complete trackable label:  https://www.babylonjs-playground.com/#XCPP9Y#20

+** Tracking positions features only work when the AdvancedDynamicTexture is in fullscreen mode **

 ### Adaptive scaling
 When in fullscreen UI, you can decide to define your UI with a fixed resolution.
 To define this resolution, just set `myAdvancedDynamicTexture.idealWidth = 600` **or** `myAdvancedDynamicTexture.idealHeight = 400`.